To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Recommended for those that want the best value adjustable weight bench on the market, perfect choice for beginners

 The AB-3100 from Rep is an incredible value at $269 shipped.
-It’s constructed of a combination of 11 and 4-gauge steel for a high weight capacity of 1,000 lbs.
+It’s constructed of a combination of 11 and 4-gauge steel for a maximum weight capacity of 1,000 pounds.

-All in all, if you want the best value adjustable incline bench under $300, I highly recommend the
+All in all, if you want the best value incline weight bench under $300, I highly recommend the AB-3100 regardless of the slight flaws it might have.

 Best Folding Adjustable Weight Bench – Fitness Reality 1000 Super Max Weight Bench